ParthS007/CALA.AI/README.md

 ## Feedback & Suggestions

-Your input is invaluable in shaping CLARA into the most effective platform for employee happiness.
+Your input is invaluable in shaping CALA.AI into the most effective platform for employee happiness.
 Please share your thoughts, feedback, and suggestions through our feedback form or directly contact our support team.

 ## Community & Support